Haile-12/School-Network-simulation-using-Packet-tracer/README.md

 2. **Video Explanation (20–40 mins)**
    - Step-by-step walkthrough of network design and configuration
    - Demonstrates working applications, services, and connectivity

+   - AND DM me if you need the vidio ,get the links from my profile

 3. **README.md (this file)**
    - Documentation of project requirements, design choices, and implementation details